adkron/dirtyinformation.com/_posts/2013-4-28-open-closed-ruby-woes.md

 end
 ```

-At this point out User class would have all the methods and powers to
+At this point our User class would have all the methods and powers to
 handle geolocation, and this would include the idea of [latitude and
 longitude](http://en.wikipedia.org/wiki/Geographic_coordinate_system).
 It would contain methods to find distances between points and many other
-geographical mappin tools.
+geographical mapping tools.
 We have just expanded the responsibility of
 our class and violated the open closed principle.
 I believe a much
-better approach would be to have a Geolation class that handles all of
+better approach would be to have a Geolocation class that handles all of
 these responsibilities.
 Some will say that is what the above does, and
 then delegates everything to the Geolocation class.
 Yes, that is
 possible, but it still expands the User class and gives it a whole new